 Advertisement

-Our list of the 25 best movies on Disney Plus includes a mix of sing-a-long classics, modern twists on old favourites and animated adventures to entertain the whole family.
-Time to grab the popcorn, kick your feet up and snuggle down under a blanket to watch your chosen film.
+Our list of the 29 best movies on Disney Plus includes a mix of sing-a-long classics, modern twists on old favourites and animated adventures to entertain the whole family.
+From Encanto, Frozen and Inside Out to The Lion King, Lightyear and Red Panda.
+Time to grab the popcorn, kick your feet up and curl up under a blanket to watch your chosen film.

 For more guidance on Disney Plus, take a look at our guide on how to set up Disney Plus parental controls and a breakdown of how much Disney Plus costs in the UK.
-We've also got a guide answering the question what is Disney Plus Day, the unofficial celebration of all the new content coming to the platform.

 Best family films on Disney Plus at a glance